-Another ingredient which makes a world of difference to this dish, is the kind of noodles used.
-The thicker and chewier the noodles, the better they taste in stir fries.
-Thicker Wheat noodles work best.
-But then again, if you are intolerant to gluten, use the ones which work for you, but try to get a thicker variety.
-And when you are boiling the noodles make sure not to overcook them lest they get sticky and clumpy.
-And run under cold water right after to stop the cooking process.
+Another ingredient that makes a world of difference to this dish, is the kind of noodles used.
+The thicker and chewier the noodles, the better they taste stir-fried.
+Thicker wheat noodles work best.
+But then again, if you are intolerant to gluten, use the ones which work for you.
+Just try to get a thicker variety.
+Now when you are boiling the noodles make sure not to overcook them lest they get sticky and clumpy.
+Do not forget to run it under cold water right after to stop the cooking process.

 So, here is the recipe for you to try.
 Do not forget to tag me on Instagram when you make this.